cp-algorithms/cp-algorithms/src/algebra/primality_tests.md

 Similar to the Fermat test, it is also possible that the set of equations is satisfied for a composite number.
 In that case the base $a$ is called a *strong liar*.
 If a base $a$ satisfies the equations (one of them), $n$ is only *strong probable prime*.
-However, there are no numbers like the Carmichael numbers, where all non-trivial bases lie.
+However, there are not numbers like the Carmichael numbers, where all non-trivial bases lie.
-In fact it is possible to show, that at most $\frac{1}{4}$ of the bases can be strong liars.
+In fact you can show that at most $\frac{1}{4}$ of the bases can be strong liars.
-If $n$ is composite, we have a probability of $\ge 75\%$ that a random base will tell us that it is composite.
+If $n$ is composite, in $\ge 75\%$ of the algorithm will tell us that it is composite.
 By doing multiple iterations, choosing different random bases, we can tell with very high probability if the number is truly prime or if it is composite.

 Here is an implementation for 64 bit integer.